-Students will be expected to read opinion pages, op-ed pages and editorials in local daily newspapers, and examine online newspapers daily.
+Students will be expected to read opinion pages, op-ed pages and editorials in local daily newspapers and online newspapers.

 Writing Assignments

 Knowledge of editorial writing style and improvement will be expected through writing assignments and publication in the Coast Report.